mrehkopf/n64rgb-1/README.md

 De-blur of the picture information is only be done in 240p/288p.
 This is be done by simply blanking every second pixel.
 Normally, the blanked pixels are used to introduce blur by the N64 in 240p/288p mode.
 However, some games like Mario Tennis use these pixel for additional information rather than for bluring effects.
 Hence, the picture looks more blurry in this case if de-blur feature is activated.

 By default this feature is on.
-To deactivate it pin 100 of the MaxII CPLD has to be set to GND.
+- 'firmware without IGR': To deactivate it pin 100 of the MaxII CPLD has to be set to GND.
+- 'firmware with IGR': To deactivate / reactivate press D-Pad ri + L + R C-ri.
+The default is set on each power cycle.

 ### 15bit Color Mode

 The 15bit color mode reduces the color depth from 21bit (7bit for each color) downto 15bits (5bit for each color).
 Most games just use the five MSBs of the color information and the two LSBs for some kind of gamma dither.
 The 15bit color mode simply sets the two LSBs to '0'.

 By default this feature is off.
-To activate it set pin 99 of the CPLD to GND.
+- 'firmware without IGR': To activate it set pin 99 of the CPLD to GND.
+- 'firmware with IGR': To deactivate / reactivate press D-Pad le + L + R C-le.
+The default is set on each power cycle.

 ### Slow Slew Rate